 Why the Cost Varies:

-The scope of customization, scalability requirements, and the need for advanced features like AI-driven analytics or machine learning increases the price.
+The scope of customization, scalability requirements, and the need for advanced features like AI-driven analytics or machine learning increase the price.

 Nonprofit and Charity Websites